jyao1/openspdm/Doc/Test.md

 ### Run Static Analysis

-   Use [Klocwork](https://www.perforce.com/products/klocwork) as an example in windows.
+1) Use [Klocwork](https://www.perforce.com/products/klocwork) in windows as an example.

    Install Klocwork and set environment.
    ```